OpenVoiceOS/ovos-personal-backend/README.md

 ## Mycroft Setup

-update your mycroft config to use this backend
+update your mycroft config to use this backend, delete `identity2.json` and restart mycroft

 ```json
 {